Developer Guide

 2b.
 User authentication (Device Authorization Grant — fallback)

-Use the OAuth 2.0 Device Authorization Grant (RFC 8628) when you need interactive browser-based login.
-Use OIDC client ID airlock-integrations.
+Use the OAuth 2.0 Device Authorization Grant (RFC 8628) when you need interactive browser-based login against your organization's identity provider.
+The integrations client ID is returned by discovery (typically <your-integrations-client-id>).
 After obtaining an access token, set it on the SDK client:

 # After obtaining the access token